NYUAppSec/appsec_hw2/README.md

 * You only need to encrypt the `Card.data` field, but you can try encrypting other fields if you like.

-* Not all database fields can be encrypted -- in particular, keys that are used for the structure of the database, like primary and foreign keys, cannot be encrypted.
+* Not all database fields can be encrypted, in particular, keys that are used for the structure of the database, like primary and foreign keys, cannot be encrypted.

 * You should test the functionality of the site after encrypting a field.
 You may find that some functionality no longer works after encrypting a field (in particular, the logic used in the `use_card_view` to find a card in the database that matches what the user uploaded will no longer work once you encrypt the card data).
 You should modify the application code to fix this.